Reinstating your driver’s license requires several steps:

 The Types Of Suspensions

-For a complete description of the types of driver’s license suspensions go to my What is a Suspended Driver’s License page.
+For a complete description of the types of driver’s license suspensions go to my Why is Your Driver’s License Suspended page.

 Failure to Pay for a Traffic Ticket